jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

 :::VerticalSplitItem
 In the Jigx App under **Profile>Settings>Language** check that the setting **Device** is selected.
 This respects the settings of the device and if a matching language translation file is present in the solution the jig will show in that language.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/e0CJNXA4h-PVgGroIC0XG_trans-profile.PNG" size="80" position="center" caption="Language Settings" alt="Language Settings"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/e0CJNXA4h-PVgGroIC0XG_trans-profile.PNG" size="80" position="center" caption="Language Settings" alt="Language Settings" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/e0CJNXA4h-PVgGroIC0XG_trans-profile.PNG" width="800" height="1613" darkWidth="800" darkHeight="1613"}
 :::
 ::::